Guideline Related to Bank of Canada Oversight Activities Under the Payment Clearing and Settlement Act

 Key Terms Used in the Guideline

 Designated FMI: An FMI that is subject to Bank of Canada oversight.
-Designated FMIs are systemically important to the Canadian financial system.
+FMIs can be designated as systemically important to the Canadian financial system or as prominent payment systems.

-Systemic risk: as defined by the Payment Clearing and Settlement Act, is the risk that the inability of a participant to meet its obligations as they become due or a disruption to an FMI could, by transmitting financial problems through the FMI, cause
+Systemic risk: As defined by the Payment Clearing and Settlement Act, systemic risk is the risk that the inability of a participant to meet its obligations as they become due or a disruption to or a failure of an FMI could, by transmitting financial problems through the FMI, cause

 (i) other participants to be unable to meet their obligations as they become due;